Ish1203/StudyBuddy-2/README.md

 💾 Save tasks/notes using LocalStorage or a backend database

-📊 Analytics to track progress
+📊 Analytics to track progress.

 📱 Convert into a Progressive Web App (PWA)